CamiloGTR/awesome-software-for-students/README.md

 * [Openload](https://openload.co/) - Similar to Wetransfer the maximum file size is limited to 1 GB.
 The streamable files are deleted after 60 days inactivity (non streamable files after 30 days of inactivity)
 * [DBREE](https://dbr.ee/) ⭐ - Another option to share any type of files up to 500MB.
 * [FilePizza](https://file.pizza/) ⭐- Peer-to-peer file transfers but in your browser.
 No limitations of file sizes as it is peer-to-peer.
+* [OnionShare 2](https://onionshare.org/) - An open source tool that lets you securely and anonymously share a file of any size via the Tor network.
+Keep in mind that the recipient doesn't need OnionShare, just the Tor Browser to download the file.

 (*): If your school/college provides you with an educational account (@nameofmyschool.com) to have unlimited storage in Google Drive or 1TB in Onedrive keep in mind that the account could be deleted if you drop out/graduate.

 ## Misc & Utilities
-* [Space Engine](http://spaceengine.org/) -  a realistic virtual Universe you can explore on your computer.
+* [Space Engine](http://spaceengine.org/) -  A realistic virtual Universe you can explore on your computer.
 You can travel from star to star, from galaxy to galaxy, landing on any planet, moon, or asteroid with the ability to explore its alien landscape.
 * [Focus](https://chrome.google.com/webstore/detail/focus/paipcheolflniajdfeglfpddafcklepg) - A Chrome extension with a few simple tactics to help prevent procrastination.
 * [LeechBlock](https://addons.mozilla.org/en-US/firefox/addon/leechblock/) - A Firefox extension designed to block those time-wasting sites.
 * [VirtualBox](https://www.virtualbox.org/) ⭐ - Feature rich virtualization tools with support for many operating systems.